Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ** The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.

+** The 6-print_numberz.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.no use of any variable of type char, only use the putchar function and, can only use putchar twice in your code.